konflux-ci/image-controller/README.md

 If `Component`'s auto-generated image repository should be deleted after component deletion, add `image.redhat.com/delete-image-repo` annotation to the `Component`.

+### Update image repository token of the Component

+To refresh image repository access token, set annotation `image.redhat.com/generate: 'regenerate-token'` on the Component.

 ### Verify

 The `Image controller` would create the necessary resources on Quay.io and write out the details of the same into the `Component` resource as an annotation, namely: